StackStorm/st2docs/docs/source/sensors.rst

 /opt/stackstorm/packs/${pack_name} and moving the sensor artifacts (YAML and Python) to /opt/stackstorm/packs/${pack_name}/sensors/.
 See :doc:`/reference/packs` for how to create a pack.

-Debugging a sensor from a pack
+Debugging a Sensor From a Pack
 ------------------------------

 If you just want to run a single sensor from a pack and the sensor is already registered, you can